bbrelje/bbrelje.github.io/_posts/2020-03-18-devops-scientific-computing.md

 Users can check out that image and have ready access to all of our open source codes in pre-built form, greatly reducing the learning curve and potential for frustration.

 Here's an example of the utility of this approach.
-A few weeks ago, a postdoc in our lab gave a CFD tutorial.
+A few weeks ago, a research scientist in our lab gave a CFD tutorial.
 The course was only a few hours long, but it started with pulling an image with the pre-built software and environment from Docker hub.
 Users on all flavors of Linux, Mac, and even Windows could then start from a known, working environment with everything set up correctly.
 It enabled the tutorial to be hands-on instead of a lecture.